bossley9/dotfiles/.config/install/doc/nixos.md

   mkdir /mnt/efi
   mount /dev/sda1 /mnt/efi -o nodev,nosuid,noexec
   ```
+  You can use `mount` to verify all datasets (in addition to the efi partition) have been mounted properly.
 - Set the bootfs property for bootloaders.
   ```
   zpool set bootfs=zroot/root zroot